| | | | | |

 Baked Artichokes with Lemon, Garlic and Basil

-I grew up eating artichokes and they were always a special treat in our home.
+I grew up eating artichokes, and they were always a special treat in our home.
 My sisters and I would be very excited on the nights my Mom made them.
-She always made them the same way, boiled and served with a side of mayonnaise…it was the best.
-I just bought a couple of really big artichokes and decided to try baking them instead of boiling or steaming them.
-They turned out so good.
-They were perfectly cooked and full of lemon, garlic, and basil flavor.
+She always made them the same way, boiled and served with a side of mayonnaise–it was the best.
+I just bought a couple of big artichokes and decided to try making this easy baked artichokes with lemon, garlic, and basil recipe instead of boiling or steaming them.
+They turned out so good–perfectly cooked and full of lemon, garlic, and basil flavor.
 You don’t need a dipping sauce with these artichokes.
 My children ate a full half by themselves and were disappointed I didn’t make more.
-Isn’t it great when your kids eat a vegetable and love it?!?
+This easy baked artichoke recipe paired nicely with some pork chops with caramelized shallots, orzo with roasted vegetables, and some dinner rolls.

 Ingredients: